-What made you choose to apply/enroll in the UW Bothell MS in Computer Science and Software Engineering?
+What made you choose to apply/enroll in the UW Bothell master's in computer science and software engineering?

 I chose the UW Bothell MS in Computer Science and Software Engineering program for a variety of reasons.
 At the time, I was dissatisfied with my current job/position and hadn't had much luck with management, in terms of trying to negotiate a path out of quality engineering and transitioning over to more of a development role.
 At the same time, I worked for a great company that had an outstanding tuition reimbursement program, so I thought I'd at least help develop my career academically, if I wasn't able to develop professionally.